On the singular sheaves in the fine Simpson moduli spaces of 1-dimensional sheaves supported on plane quartics: Introduction

 In general $M$ contains a closed subvariety $M'$ of sheaves that are not locally free on their support.
 Its complement $M_B$ is then an open dense subset whose points are sheaves that are locally free on their support.
 So, one could consider $M$ as a compactification of $M_B$.
 We call the sheaves from the boundary $M'=M\smallsetminus M_B$ \textit{singular}.

-One of the unsatisfactory facts about Simpson compactifications is that $M'$ does not have the minimal codimension.
+The boundary $M'$ does not have the minimal codimension in general.
 Loosely speaking, one glues together too many different directions at infinity.

-As mentioned in~\cite{MyGermanDiss} and~\cite{IenaTrmPaper1} $M'$ has codimension $2$ in the case of the projective plane and Hilbert polynomials $3m+1$ and $3m+2$.